yuqianglianshou/mazanoke_ice/README.md

   - Runs on desktop, tablet, and mobile.
 - 🔒 **Privacy-Focused**
   - Works offline.
-  - All image processing happens locally.
-Your files stay on your device.
+  - All image processing happens locally and never leaves your device.
   - Removes EXIF data, like location, date, device info, and more.

 **Planned**